Gualala Point Regional Park

 This oceanfront park in the northwest corner of Sonoma County borders the Gualala River and Mendocino County.
-Located on both sides of Highway 1, the park features an expansive beach and estuary, where the river meets the sea, and a small, forested campground along the river.
+The park features an expansive beach and estuary, where the river meets the sea, and a small, forested campground along the river.
 Trails connect the beach and campground to coastal bluffs and to The Sea Ranch community just to the south.

-The park is popular with day hikers, beachcombers, picnickers, birders and whale-watchers, yet is rarely crowded.
-A visitors center is open most weekends and includes information on North Coast history, Native Americans, the Gualala River, and the marine environment.
-Seasonal fishing is available on the Gualala River.
+The park is popular with day hikers, beachcombers, picnickers, birders, whale-watchers and fishers, yet is rarely crowded.
+A visitors center is open most weekends and includes information on North Coast history, Native Americans, the Gualala River and the marine environment.

 Gualala Point Regional Park offers 2.9 miles of trails along coastal bluffs and above the Gualala River.

 From the parking area, the beach is reached via a paved, ADA-accessible trail that crosses meadows of tall grass and groves of gnarled cypress.

 Unpaved paths also cross the headlands to the beach, weaving along the cliffs and offering dramatic views of the sea and offshore rock formations.
 A bench at Whale Watch Point is a great place to pause and look for migrating whales or enjoy a sunset.

 The unpaved Bluff Top Trail connects Gualala Point to the Salal Trail and The Sea Ranch coastal access trails to the south.
 Via Bluff Top Trail, the distance from Gualala Point to the Walk on Beach coastal access trail is 3 miles one way.